National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 Pre-processing is, essentially, the decision-oriented process described around @fig-practices-022-building-block.
 While machine learners can manipulate a training set, protocols covered by this chapter do not have that right.

-Instead, beyond the "cleaning of data", analysts must be concerned with selection bias and collider bias.[cite;cite] The latter is a causal-modeling concern that results from "selecting" patients whose records we have (as opposed to those whose information did not make it into our records).
+Instead, beyond the "cleaning of data", analysts must be concerned with selection bias and collider bias [@griffith_2022; @weiskopf_2023].
+The latter is a causal-modeling concern that results from "selecting" patients whose records we have (as opposed to those whose information did not make it into our records).

 ![Collider bias in N3C. (a) Assumes that each node is observed; no biases are induced. (b) "Conditioning" on coming to the hospital—i.e., having data in the EHR—induces bias (magenta arrows) in the relationship between COVID and its sequela.](images/practices/fig-practices-060-collider-bias.png){#fig-practices-060-collider-bias fig-alt="Collider bias in N3C"}